Samuel Fishman

 Biography

 Sam Fishman completed his Ph.D. at the University of North Carolina at Chapel Hill in 2019.
-He joined the Baylor University Department of Sociology in 2023 after completing a postdoctoral associate position at Duke University and two years of non-academic work in social science consulting and federal service.
-His research focuses on economic stratification and population health, using quantitative research methods to examine inter-generational and early life determinants of education outcomes, racial/ethnic inequity in infant health, and the intersection between education and adult health.
+His research focuses on economic stratification and population health, using a variety of quantitative research methods.
 This research has been published in research outlets such as the American Journal of Sociology, Social Science Research, Research in Stratification and Social Mobility, and Demographic Research.
-Dr. Fishman's current academic research examines the relationship between socioeconomic status with health, focusing on the opioid crisis.
+Dr. Fishman's academic research examines intergenerational and early life determinants of education and how education impacts health, finances, and attitudes, beliefs, and practices.
+Current topics of interest include economic stratification among Asian Americans, intergenerational determinants of distrust in science and scientists, and the role of college selectivity in stratification.

 Recent Publications